The FIA European Truck Racing Championship's front-runners offer a fascinating insight into how truck racing differs from other forms of racing.

 Jarama, like Zolder, is a tight circuit which challenges the brakes and tyres of the FIA European Truck Racing entrants.

 One man who is always the centre of attention at Jarama is three-times champions Antonio Albacete.
-A Madrid native, Albacete is one of the living legends of European truck racing.
-Unfortunately the Spaniard has been able to be a season entry this year, but hopefully he will be able to compete in his home event as a race-by-race-entrant.
+A Madrid native, Albacete is one of the living legends of European truck racing and returns in 2017 with the Truck Sport Lutz Bernau team.

 Each race an FIA ETRC driver gives us a unique insight into their view of the circuits on the FIA ETRC calendar – what is the track like to drive?
 What are their favourite sections?
 Even the best restaurants and places to visit in the area!